 1. VPN is blocked at school

-Networks that block VPN traffic can be unblocked using several techniques and/or tools and regain full access.
+Networks that block VPN traffic can be unblocked using several techniques and/or tools to regain full access.
 Even if your VPN cannot get through the school’s firewall, there are others that actually can – they’re called Stealth VPNs.

 The good news is that blocking such VPN traffic requires identification, but you can disguise your traffic and make it unblockable.

-How to unblock VPNs in school
+1.1 How to unblock VPNs in school

 A stealth VPN can scramble your traffic so that it won’t be identified as VPN traffic or it is disguised as regular TLS encrypted web traffic.
 If you want to unblock your VPN, do this:

-- Run OpenVPN on port 443
+1.1.1 Run OpenVPN on port 443

 This port is used mostly by SSL/TLS encrypted web traffic as a standard internet encryption protocol used each time a site is accessed with sensitive data.

-OpenVPN already uses SSL encryption library, so just switch the port to 443 and it will slip through except for the most difficult DPI firewalls.
+OpenVPN already uses the SSL encryption library, so just switch the port to 443 and it will slip through except for the most difficult DPI firewalls.
 VPNs let you switch port numbers or give dedicated server locations to allow access to port 443, so check with your VPN’s tech support on how to set it up.

 Most VPN protocols have a data packet header sort of like a fingerprint that can let a firewall recognize VPN traffic.
 In this case, using a VPN with obfuscation or stealth technology will obscure the packet headers so that the fingerprint isn’t recognizable.

-- Use TOR network
+1.1.3 Use TOR network

 For advanced obfuscation, you can use the TOR network for maximum privacy and unblocking.
 This makes your VPN unblockable, but it will be routed via multiple proxy layers that are encrypted, and come with different speeds so it can get really slow.

-2. VPN is blocked at college
+2. VPN is blocked at College

 Network administrators in colleges usually block site access especially to social networking and streaming platforms like Netflix and others.
 This is because students are known to do a lot of torrenting, so college Wi-Fi was one of the major culprits for this, hence it was nipped in the bud.